glFusion/birthdays/README.md

 * Birthday Editing is done via the Account Settings.
 A &quot;Birthday&quot; field is shown under the &quot;About You&quot; tab.

 ## Configuration
 * Date Format: Enter the PHP date format to use when displaying dates.
-Note that the year is not supported. i
+Note that the year is not supported.
+The global &quot;dateonly&quot; date format is used if this is empty.
+  * Default: M d (Short month, 2-digit day)

 ## Credits
 * Original version for Geeklog (copyright 2003) by Mike Lynn (mike@mlynn.com).
 * This plugin was written using the Universal Plugin and the Plugin Developers API.